jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

 Well, there is actually a Step 0, to import the module, but hopefully we already knew that::

-    from xlsxwriter import Workbook
+    from xlsxwriter.workbook import Workbook

 So with these three steps in mind, let's break the program down into separate parts.
 The first step is to create a new workbook object using the ``Workbook()`` constructor.

-``Workbook()`` takes one, non-optional, argument which is the filename that we want to create::
+:func:`Workbook` takes one, non-optional, argument which is the filename that we want to create::

     workbook = Workbook('Expenses01.xlsx')